karmakrafts/Iridium/README.md

 )](https://git.karmakrafts.dev/kk/iridium/-/packages)

 Iridium is an in-process compiler testing framework for Kotlin using the Kotlin embeddable compiler and Kotlin Test.
 It allows testing compiler behaviour and FIR/IR compiler plugins.

+It currently has the following main features:

+* Support for Kotlin/JVM, Kotlin/JS and Kotlin/Native
+* Fully integrated test compiler pipeline using the new `Fir2IrPipeline` with DSL
+* Assertion matchers for compiler reports with DSL
+* Assertion matchers for Kotlin IR with DSL
+* Assertion matchers for Kotlin FIR with DSL
+* Colored Kotlin IR highlighting in assertion errors and available as test API
+* Automatic scope tracking to add more context to assertion errors
+* Add dependencies by mentioning a library type once

 ### How to use it